SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: If you’re accustomed to using the cloud for storage, you should find a lot to like in a SimpliSafe alarm system.
 Read our in-depth SimpliSafe review for more on that.

 The Camera Pro costs $199.
 That’s a chunk of change, no matter how you look at it.
-It seems like an especially big number when you take into account that you can get a Wyze Cam Floodlight for less than half.
-Still, $199 is $30 cheaper than the Ring Spotlight Cam Pro, and it comes with some pretty impressive features you won’t find in a Wyze camera.
+We noticed the difference after buying the Wyze Cam v4 for under $60.
+However, at $199, it’s $50 cheaper than the Ring Spotlight Cam Pro, and it offers more advanced features than other budget alternatives.

 The thing is, if you want to take full advantage of the SimpliSafe outdoor camera’s features, you’re going to want to upgrade to the Pro or Pro Plus monitoring plans.
 Only those plans offer Active Guard.
-Those plans cost between $49 and $79 a month, well above Ring’s $20 a month monitoring price tag.
-But, as we’ll get into, Active Guard provides a much higher level of home security.
+Those plans cost between $49.99 and $79.99 monthly.
+That’s significantly higher than Ring’s $20 monthly monitoring.
+Active Guard includes professional intervention that goes beyond basic monitoring, though.

-Here’s the good news: SimpliSafe is perpetually running one type of sale or another.
-Right now, for example, all systems are a full 60 percent off in honor of President’s Day and SimpliSafe is throwing in a free Outdoor Camera.
+Like Ring, SimpliSafe offers promotions throughout the year.
+Currently, for instance, systems are 50 percent off and you get a free $100 Visa gift card with any new professionally monitored system.
 That could certainly alter the math when it comes to deciding whether or not the Outdoor Camera is a worthwhile investment.

 Our verdict, at least after assessing our first impressions?
 The Camera Pro is impressive, but you have to have the right situation and – even if you get it for free – the right budget for it.